phone: 0468 774 633

 Food intolerance is best characterised as Type III immune-complex delayed hypersensitivity reaction.
 As the term conveys, food intolerance characteristically has a more delayed response following exposure to a particular dietary antigen.
 Type III reactions are mediated by mixed immunoglobulins — primarily IgG.
 Complexes composed of antigen and antibody activate complement and cytokines in the body, resulting in an inflammatory response.
 Symptoms are delayed because of the time required for the formation of complexes to occur.
 “Although not life threatening like food allergy, food intolerance should never be underestimated as its impact on sufferers can be significant, severely impacting on their ability to live normal healthy lives.”
 [5]

-In those with a family history of allergies (such as asthma, eczema or migraines), hyper-sensitive reactions are often set in train by ingestion of whole foods – most commonly dairy products, gulten and wheat, corn, cereals and caffeine (in chocolate, cola drinks, tea and coffee).
+In those with a family history of allergies (such as asthma, eczema or migraines), hyper-sensitive reactions are often set in train by ingestion of whole foods – most commonly dairy products, gluten and wheat, corn, cereals and caffeine (in chocolate, cola drinks, tea and coffee).

 With an immune system that tends to over-react, a second round of sensitivities can develop towards the naturally-occurring chemical constituents of foods – the main ones being amines, MSG, phenolics and salicylates.